-The fourth ingredient for creating an inspiring vision is to show people that they have a problem.
+The fourth ingredient for creating inspiration during times of change is to show people they have a problem.

 As Jack Welch used to say when he was CEO of General Electric: